Traffic & Parking Regulations

 Vehicles may not be stored on campus.
 Students who return home for the summer must remove their vehicle from campus unless express permission had been given by Campus Public Safety.
 The vehicle must be registered on the summer vehicle list located at the Campus Public Safety Office.
 Students who participate in university sponsored events (music tours, mission trips) may make arrangements for short-term storage by contacting Campus Public Safety.
 Vehicles stored for summer or sponsored events must be parked in lots designated by Campus Public Safety.
 Any vehicle deemed to be abandoned will be towed off campus at owner’s expense.

 All vehicles must be in working condition.
 If a vehicle is found to be non-operational the registered owner will be notified of non-compliance with the Traffic and Parking Regulations and be given a two-week notice to bring the vehicle into compliance.
 Vehicles may be towed off VUSC property if not brought into compliance even if the vehicle displays a proper permit.
-Unregistered vehicle which appear to be abandoned will be issued a 96 hour tow notice.
+An unregistered vehicle which appears to be abandoned will be issued a 72-hour tow notice.
 The citation may be the only notice the owner(s) of these vehicles will receive of the intent to tow the vehicle off Vanguard University property.

 RVs (Recreational Vehicles) may not be used as personal vehicles.
 RVs may be used on campus by reservation through the Event Relations Department.
 Spaces are rented based on availability.
 Event Relations will coordinate with Campus Public Safety when recreational vehicles are parked on campus.